She's Got Legs

 - Cammy's legs aren't as impressive, but they do receive special attention due to her outfit and her move-set.

-- Crimson Viper started out wearing long pants◊ during her first years of Street Fighter 4, but after numerous requests from fans, Capcom finally gave her a Dangerously Short Skirt as her 3rd alternate costume.
+- Crimson Viper started out wearing long pants◊ during her first years of Street Fighter 4, but after numerous requests from fans, Capcom finally gave her a skirt with a split seam as her 3rd alternate costume.
 And boy, does she have legs◊.

 - The Stinger for Super Mario Galaxy showed a brief glimpse of Rosalina's legs underneath her dress.